thecosignstudio/process/_chapters/05-chapter-natalia.md

 | Don’t leave your layers ungrouped and unnamed: your team member might need to pick up from your file.
 "%}

-6. Give feedback and be open to feedback.

-{% include dosndonts.html dos="
-Ask your team for feedback on every step; have regular design reviews.
+{% include dosndonts.html introduction="6.
+Give feedback and be open to feedback." dos=" Ask your team for feedback on every step; have regular design reviews.
 | Before presenting your work to the client, be sure to get feedback from the whole design team on communicator’s chanel / in person.
 " donts="
 Don’t be stubborn and accept constructive criticism – you won’t grow without feedback.
 "%}

-7. Presenting and defending your ideas.

-{% include dosndonts.html dos="
-Knowing why your design works is the key to explaining and defending it well.
+{% include dosndonts.html introduction="7.
+Presenting and defending your ideas." dos=" Knowing why your design works is the key to explaining and defending it well.
 | Do research on the ideas you try to convince the client to.
 | Know the numbers behind your solutions.